 In addition they bring products back to the market at affordable prices providing essential household items to low income groups.

-Approximately 140,000 workers, trainees and volunteers are engaged in the activities of its 26 members across 24 European countries and the USA.
+Approximately 95,000 employees, trainees and volunteers are engaged in the activities of its 27 members across 25 European countries and the USA.

 The main activities of our members include